 Do you love to create characters, in 2D or 3D?
-In this course, students will refine and expand their illustration skills, specifically, human anatomy, and gestures.
+In this course, students will refine and expand their illustration skills, precisely, human anatomy, and gestures.
 Character rigging, the way a character moves, is the primary focus of this course.
-Also, students will polish their rigging skills and techniques by constructing a
+Also, students will polish their rigging skills and techniques by constructing a character with moving limbs and face, using Autodesk Maya (supplied by EBUS).

-Recommended Prerequisite: Visual Media Arts 11 BC Graduation Program 4 Credits Elective Courses or 4 Credits Fine Arts ADULT Grad Program 4 Credits Ministry Approved Grade 12 Course
+Recommended Prerequisite: Visual Media Arts 11 4 Credits Elective Courses or 4 Credits Fine Arts